Student Advising and Selected Information

 Award recipients will be honored at a banquet in recognition of their contributions, talents and dedication.
 Organization presidents, selected students and a number of faculty and staff will be invited to this banquet which is held in April.

 Award recipients will be chosen by a committee composed of students, faculty and administrators.
-Nominations should be submitted to the Office of the Dean for Student Development, 21 Campanella Way, Suite 212.
+Nominations should be submitted to the Office of the Dean for Student Development, Maloney Hall, Suite 212.
 ODSD maintains a list of the Descriptions of the Undergraduate Leadership Awards.

 Undergraduate and Graduate Awards at Graduation